thillRobot/projects/carla/using_carla.md

 ### CARLA Version 0.8.4 - Nearly Stable  (Stable is 0.8.2)

+#### Start the CARLA server in a container

 run the default script 'CarlaUE4.sh' in a carla 0.8.4 container and give a name 'carla'

-$ sudo docker run -p 2000-2002:2000-2002 --runtime=nvidia --gpus all carlasim/carla:0.8.4 \
+$ sudo docker run --name carlaserver -p 2000-2002:2000-2002 --runtime=nvidia --gpus all carlasim/carla:0.8.4 \
-/bin/bash CarlaUE4.sh -quality-level=low -carla-server -benchmark -fps=10 --name "carlaserver"
+/bin/bash CarlaUE4.sh -quality-level=low -carla-server -benchmark -fps=10

 this start the server, now it is waiting for a client to connect

-start a client on the host machine
+#### start a client on the host machine - NOT WORKING - PORT2000 CLOSED

+change to the PythonClient directory and run one of the example scripts

+'cd ~/carla_simulator/carla_084/PythonClient'
+'./manual_control.py --autopilot'

-to run the client do this on the remote computer!
+#### start a client on the remote computer - This works

-$ cd ~/carla_simlulator/carla_v084/PythonClient
+change to the PythonClient directory and run one of the example scripts

+'cd ~/carla_simulator/carla_084/PythonClient'
-$ /.manual_control.py --autopilot --host 192.168.1.2
+'./manual_control.py --autopilot --host 192.168..'

+This open a PYGAME window and you can drive the car around with the keyboard.
+You have to take the parking break off first!

+At the moment the server<--->client relationship works!
+The response is slow.
+I am only getting about 5 FPS on the remote NUC.

+#### Shutdown th4e CARLA server (version 084 'ctrl-c' does not stop preocess)

 You cannot just close the process, you have to stop the container This process needs to be improved.
 I am supposed to be able to use the --name option to give